okta/samples-aspnetcore/self-hosted-login/README.md

 # ASP.NET Core & Self-Hosted Login Page Example

-This example shows you how to use the `Okta.AspNetCore` library to log in a user.
-The user's browser is first redirected to the self-hosted login page on your ASP.NET Core application.
+This example shows you how to use the [Okta ASP.NET Core SDK] to sign in a user.
+The user's browser is first redirected to the self-hosted sign-in page on your ASP.NET Core application.
 Once the user is successfully authenticated via Okta, ASP.NET Core automatically populates `HttpContext.User` with the information Okta sends back about the user.

 ## Prerequisites